-Your Employer offers various types of leaves of absence.
-A leave of absence means time away from work, as permitted by your Employer, for reasons such as military duty, a medically certified health condition, family care or personal needs.
+A leave of absence means time away from work, as permitted by your Employer, for reasons such as military duty, family care, Disability or personal needs.
+Time away from work does not include time off as a result of Injury, Sickness or disciplinary suspension.

-Depending on the type of leave, you may remain eligible to participate in this Plan while you are on leave of absence.
+Depending on the types of leave offered by your Employer, you may remain eligible to participate in this Plan while you are on leave of absence.
 How you (or your Employer) pay for your Plan premiums may vary.
 Remember that the specific Plan provisions described in the individual chapters of this SPD continue to govern the administration of benefits during your leave of absence.